sap-linuxlab/community.sap_install/quick_start_howtos/README.md

 Playbook execution requires a minimum set of parameters, depending on the ansible configuration settings and the environment to be used in.

 The parameters shown in the below examples can all be combined according to the respective needs.
-The examples are kept short for readability.
+The example commands are kept short for readability.

 ### Basic inventory parameters